 To make calls in ThruTalk, you will need:

-- An internet connection - Accessed via desktop or laptop.
+- An internet connection - Accessed via desktop, mobile device, or laptop.

 - An audio connection - phone, landline, cell, or computer audio.